 - 10% bone

-I consider this a starting point because not every dog is different.
+I consider this a starting point because not every dog is the same.
 While 10% bone may be perfect for one dog, another dog may need a little more or less.
 The longer I feed a raw diet, the easier it is to know what each of my dogs needs.
-And while I know how to calculate the ratio when making raw dog food, I prefer to balance over time.
+And while I know how to calculate the ratio when making raw dog food, I prefer to balance over time and alternate proteins.

 What is Balancing Over Time?

 The reason balancing over time is easier is because it requires less work.
 I used to spend half of a day, twice a month, calculating, grinding, and mixing up balanced raw meals.
 It's not a big deal, but the storage containers take up a ton of freezer space.
 When I balance over time, I can better stock the freezer and just pull out what the dogs need from day to day.

 For example, if I feed duck frames (the body of the duck, no wings, neck, or feet) tonight, I understand that this is a high bone raw meal; so tomorrow, our dogs will eat muscle meat and organ meat only.
 The theory is that by the end of the second or third day, their diet is balanced.

 The idea of balancing through variety is that every food (protein, organ meat, vegetable, etc.) brings a different set/number of nutrients to the diet, so if we're alternating proteins and other ingredients, we have a better shot at covering everything our dogs need in their diet.

 This isn't very scientific, but it doesn't make a crazy sort of sense to me especially after I began looking into the nutrients in different foods I feed to our dogs.

 But this may not be enough for many people and that's understandable.
 After engaging in many discussions on raw feeding and balance, I was encouraged to create a spreadsheet that tracked the nutrients in my dogs' diet and it gave me the assurance that I was feeding a balanced diet.
 I still balance over time and through variety, I simply do so with more confidence.